pratik98/pratik98.github.com/index.md

 Hi there, I'm Pratik.

-I'm a student (&software engineer) based out of Berlin, Germany.
+I'm a Data Science Grad student (& software engineer) based out of Berlin/Potsdam, Germany.

 I studied [Computer Science](http://www.msubaroda.ac.in) at Vadodara, India.
 I have a [Diploma](http://www.nirmauni.ac.in) in computer engineering.